 Contingency (no win, no fee) assignments only:

 This means they have never actually been given the formal instruction to work on behalf of a company (retained search assignment).
-They are instead sending some candidates out to a job with the hope that the client will want to interview.
+They are instead sending some candidates out for a job with the hope that the client will want to interview.
 Unless the client is game, you and the recruiter can do little else than wasting time.

 Only ever speaks with you when they have a role that fits:

 If you are not interested, they quickly move on to the next person on the list.
 Although this is the nature of the beast that is recruitment, a good recruitment company should stay in touch with people on their books regularly.
 This would typically be a call every 3-6 months for information sharing and general catch-ups.
-This is essential for really understanding a candidate and knowing exactly what you are looking for.
+This is essential for really understanding a candidate and knowing precisely what you are looking for.

 Not specialized in your field:

-There are many generalist recruitment companies of the size that try to break into niche job markets.
-Although the recruitment company may be well known, the recruiter doing your market might be working on their own and tasked to ‘build their market’ which is not easy and will certainly not help you.
+There are many generalist recruitment companies of this size that try to break into niche job markets.
+Although the recruitment company may be well known, the recruiter doing your segment might be working on their own and tasked to ‘build their market’, which is not easy and will certainly not help you.

 Focused on salary:

 Concentrates on your wages and other cash remuneration as opposed to what should really matter to candidates, e.g. growth, training and promotion opportunities.
 Again, a good recruiter would take a more holistic approach and see what will really make you happy with a new position.

 Tries to talk you into taking a job, sometimes not giving you enough time for your decision-making process.
-This will inevitably lead to candidates making the wrong decisions and changing their mind shortly thereafter.
+This will inevitably lead to candidates making the wrong decisions and changing their minds shortly thereafter.

 Liberal with information: